-Although 2022 was a successful year for Deutsche Bank, DB Group again adopted a measured and forward-looking approach when deciding on variable compensation for 2022.
-This approach balanced the need to remain within the boundaries of affordability with the need to remunerate its employees fairly.
-When determining the level of year-end performance-based VC, DB Group weighed the successful transformation and strong business performance against the current uncertain economic outlook and considerations of prudent capital planning and long-term capital stability.
-This resulted in VC levels for 2022 which are more conservative than DB Group's financial performance, at the Group and divisional level, might have indicated.
-As in previous years, the SECC continuously monitored and reviewed the implications of potential VC awards, both for DB Group's capital and liquidity base and for its ambitious cost targets.
+2023 was a successful year for Deutsche Bank, further proving the strength of its Global Hausbank model: a client centric approach coupled with targeted investment decisions, without losing focus on continued cost discipline, capital generation and strong controls.
+The bank reconfirmed a measured and forward-looking approach when deciding on variable compensation for 2023.
+This approach balanced the need to grow sustainably whilst remaining within the boundaries of cost commitments as well as remunerating employees fairly and competitively based on performance.
+This resulted in VC levels for 2023 that are more conservative than the bank's financial performance might have indicated.
+As in previous years, the SECC continuously monitored and reviewed the implications of potential VC awards, both for the bank's capital and liquidity base and for its ambitious cost targets.

-Material Risk Taker compensation disclosure
+Material Risk Taker Compensation Disclosure

-For performance year 2022, 28 employees were identified as MRTs for DBUKB according to the remuneration code set out in the PRA Rulebook & FCA Handbook.
-Of these MRTs, 10 MRTs are direct staff of DBIGB Group & 18 MRTs are staff of other DB entities whose role has a material impact on the risk profile of DBUKB.
-For the purpose of remuneration disclosure of DBIGB employees, the remuneration elements of direct staff of DBIGB Group are provided in this report, i.e., remuneration disclosure of MRTs includes the remuneration of 10 MRTs, who are direct staff of DBIGB group.
+For performance year 2023, 25 employees were identified as MRTs for DBUKB according to the Remuneration Code set out in the PRA Rulebook & FCA Handbook.
+Of these MRTs, 9 MRTs are direct staff of DBIGB Group & 16 MRTs are staff of other DB entities whose role has a material impact on the risk profile of DBUKB.
+For the purpose of remuneration disclosure of DBIGB employees, the remuneration elements of direct staff of DBIGB Group are provided in this report, i.e., remuneration disclosure of MRTs includes the remuneration of 9 MRTs, who are direct staff of DBIGB group.
 The disclosure excludes MRTs who are not direct staff of DBIGB group i.e., staff of other DB entities such as control function staff.

-Remuneration awarded for the Financial Year - Material Risk Takers (REM 1)
+Remuneration awarded for the Financial Year - Material Risk Takers22 (REM 1)

-in £000 (unless stated otherwise) MB Supervisory function MB Management function Other senior management Other identified staff
+in £000 (unless stated otherwise) 23 MB Supervisory function 24 MB Management function + Other Identified Staff 25 Other senior management 526

 Fixed Remuneration

-No. No. No. No.

-Number of identified staff 3 3 0 4
+Number of identified staff 3 6 -

-Total fixed remuneration 250 1,294 - 1,472
+Total fixed remuneration 275 2,669 -

-Of which: cash based 250 1,294 - 1,472
+Of which: cash based 275 2,669 -

-Of which: shares or equivalent ownership interests - - - -
+Of which: shares or equivalent - - -

+ownership interests

-Of which: share-linked instruments or equivalent non-cash instruments - - - -
+Of which: share-linked instruments or - - -

+equivalent non-cash instruments

-Of which: other instruments - - - -
+Of which: other instruments - - -

-Of which: other forms - - - -
+Of which: other forms - - -

 Variable Remuneration

-Number of identified staff No. 0 No. 3 No. 0 No. 4
+Number of identified staff 3 6 -

-Total variable remuneration - 1,049 - 1,373
+Total variable remuneration - 1,590 -

-Of which: cash based - 596 - 686
+Of which: cash based - 795 -

-Of which: deferred - 272 - 371
+Of which: deferred - 529 -

-Of which: shares or equivalent ownership interests - 453 - 686
+Of which: shares or equivalent ownership interests - 795 -

-Of which: deferred - 272 - 371
+Of which: deferred - 529 -

-Of which: share-linked instruments or equivalent non-cash instruments - - - -
+Of which: share-linked instruments or - - -

+equivalent non-cash instruments

-Of which: deferred - - - -
+Of which: deferred - - -

-Of which: other instruments - - - -
+Of which: other instruments - - -

-Of which: deferred - - - -
+Of which: deferred - - -

-Of which: other forms - - - -
+Of which: other forms - - -

-Of which: deferred - - - -
+Of which: deferred - - -

-Total remuneration 250 2,342 - 2,845
+Total remuneration 275 4,259 -

-MRTs reported only include MRTs who are direct staff of DBIGB Group
+22 MRTs reported only include MRTs who are direct staff of DBIGB Group.

-The table may contain marginal rounding differences.
-FX conversion rate is as on 31.12.2022 EUR 1 = GBP 0.88672
+23 The table may contain marginal rounding differences.
+FX conversion rate is as on 31.12.2023 EUR 1 = GBP 0.86767.